thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

     b.
 Apply the representation mapping $\solspel=\repMap(\elementOf{\arrayIndex{P}{i}}{\sespel})$ to get the corresponding candidate solution&nbsp;$\solspel$.
     c.
 Compute the objective objective value of&nbsp;$\solspel$ and store it at index&nbsp;$i$ as well, i.e., $\elementOf{\arrayIndex{P}{i}}{\obspel}=\objf(\solspel)$.
 4. Repeat until the termination criterion is met:
     d.
-Sort the array&nbsp;$P$ according to the objective values such that the records with better associated objective value&nbsp;$\obspel$ are located at smaller indices.
-For minimization problems, this means elements with smaller objective values come first.
+Sort the array&nbsp;$P$ according to the objective values such that the records&nbsp;$r$ with better associated objective value&nbsp;$\elementOf{r}{\obspel}$ are located at smaller indices.
+This means that elements with better objective values come first.
     e.
 Shuffle the first&nbsp;$\mu$ elements of&nbsp;$P$ randomly.
     f.
 Set the first source index&nbsp;$p=-1$.
     g.
 For index&nbsp;$i$ ranging from&nbsp;$\mu$ to&nbsp;$\mu+\lambda-1$ do